Why Messaging is So Critical to Get Right

 It is so critical to stay in market during challenging times.
 But once you’ve made the wise choice to stay in market, it’s even more important that you are focused on executing the right activities — with the right message, delivered the right way.

-For over 17 years, FRONTLINE Selling has helped our clients translate their current marketing message into an optimized outbound prospecting message for B2B organizations.
-We wanted to share our collective insight from our client outreach results to help you build your pipeline during this difficult time.
+For nearly 20 years, FRONTLINE Selling has helped our clients translate their current marketing message into an optimized outbound prospecting message that resonates with your target audience.
+(Trust us – this isn’t as easy as it sounds…) We wanted to share our collective insight from our client outreach results to help you consistently build your pipeline.

 Top 3 characteristics of effective messaging

 It’s important to recognize, first of all, that prospecting messaging is very different than broad go-to-market messaging.
 It’s not that your marketing message is wrong; it’s not.
 It just serves a different purpose.

 1. Focus on the business problems that a client solves for their clients, rather than focusing on features and benefits

 If you are too detailed or focused on features and benefits, you open yourself up for a very quick disqualification.
 You’ve all heard the ‘No, I’m all set with that’ excuse.
 Or “We already use a product that does that.”
 But chances are, they do need you and your product could really help them—you just don’t get the opportunity to explain.
 Don’t give them a reason to get off the phone.

 2. Speak to a broad group of key stakeholders that you may want to reach.

 Titles are no longer ‘monolithic’ across companies.
 While you believe that the VP of Sales is your best target, it may be the Director of Business Development you need in one company and the VP of Global Success in another.
 If you focus solely on one title, you could miss the opportunity to resonate with the right title.